rjpeterson/mangodao-discordbot/README.md

   </a>
 </p>

-> A Discord bot that automatically fetches latest map submissions on forgehub.com, latest FH's tweets, and alerts whenever FH goes live on Twitch!
+> A Discord bot that automatically fetches latest proposal submissions on dao.mango.markets and the latest Mango Markets tweets!

 ## Prerequisites